chharvey/counterpoint/docs/reference/functions.md

 One of the most confusing things to understand about functions is the difference between *defining* them and *calling* them.
 When we define a function, we’re setting up the steps that *will* be performed when the function executes.
-Those steps aren’t performed where they’re written, they’re performed whereever the function is executed.
+Those steps aren’t performed where they’re written, they’re performed wherever the function is executed.
 To do that, we need to call it, and this could happen at a point much farther away in our code, and it could even happen more than once.